Workplace Stress May Increase Risk of Irregular Heart Rhythm

 Stress Study Recommended for Blue-Collar Workers

 The authors of the workplace stress study acknowledged that their study had limitations.
-They only surveyed employees one time about their stressors, which could lead to “potential misclassification.”
+They surveyed employees only one time about their stressors, which could lead to “potential misclassification.”
 That would likely result in underestimating the “true association” between the stressors and AFib, they noted.

-The study only included white-collar workers, including those in office, professional, and managerial positions.
+The study included only white-collar workers, including those in office, professional, and managerial positions.
 That means the conclusions “may be limited to workers sharing similar occupations.”
-The relationship between work stressors and AFib in blue-collar workers should be studied in the future, the researchers noted.
-“Previous evidence suggests that blue‐collar workers have a higher prevalence of exposure to job strain and that the adverse effect of job strain on cardiovascular outcomes is of higher magnitude in this particular population.”
+The relationship between work stressors and AFib in blue-collar workers should be studied in the future, the researchers said.

 Huey Freeman